dacr/code-examples-manager/README.md

 # CEM - Code Examples Manager [![][CodeExamplesManagerImg]][CodeExamplesManagerLnk] ![Scala CI][scalaci-master]

-Code example manager (CEM) is a software tool which manage your code examples and provide publish mechanisms to [github.com][githubcom] (as [gists][gists]) or [gitlab.com][gitlabcom] (as [snippets][snippets]).
+Code example manager (CEM) is a software tool which manage your notes and your code examples and provide publish mechanisms to [github.com][githubcom] (as [gists][gists]) or [gitlab.com][gitlabcom] (as [snippets][snippets]).